Items Not Easily Quantified in Dollar Terms

 The Roleof Education and Awareness

 A critical step in addressing the undervaluation of intangible assets lies in education and public awareness.
-By integrating discussions about emotional and cultural worth into school curricula, communities can support a deeper appreciation for non-monetary values.
+By integrating discussions about emotional and cultural worth into school curricula, communities can build a deeper appreciation for non-monetary values.
 To give you an idea, teaching children about the significance of local traditions, the history of their language, or the emotional resonance of family stories can instill a sense of responsibility toward preserving

-Continuing easily from the point of education:
+Continuing without friction from the point of education:

 Conclusion